Times Like These (Foo Fighters song): Version 2

 Directed by Marc Klasfeld.
-The video was shot on the Mojave River Bridge in Victorville, CA and shows the band performing the song on location, below and in front of a bridge.
+The video was shot on the Rainbow Bridge in Victorville, CA (15597 Mineral Rd, Victorville, CA) and shows the band performing the song on location, below and in front of a bridge.
 A girl wanders onto the bridge and eventually tosses her Game Boy Advance at them.
 Gradually, more and more people arrive at the bridge and start throwing other inanimate objects (including appliances, instruments, and furniture) behind and around the oblivious band members.
 The items never hit any of them, though they come close.
 The actions of the participants would suggest that their motivations and intentions are to cast off the material trappings of society which prohibit them from living freely.

 Two cars (a Chevrolet Camaro and an MGB) are then simultaneously dropped off the bridge and behind the band, resulting in clouds of smoke and fire.
 This is followed by an entire house (only with walls and roof) being dropped onto the band by a crane, and the walls falling onto the ground without anyone getting hurt.
-A continuity error occurs at the end: when the house falls apart, the roof is missing.

 Some of the extras featured in the video were fans selected through the band's official web site.

+The music videos were shown on MTV, VH1, and Fuse in the US, MuchMusic in Canada, and MTV Europe.
+It was also shown on MTV in the UK, The Music Factory in the Netherlands, MTV in Spain, MTV Central in Germany, and MTV Nordic.